 In Irámuco, I met small business owners, families raising livestock, fishermen and women, and construction workers.
 The town is built around the centrally located church, tucked into a small mountain range, with ice cream shops, candy stores, family-run restaurants, and farms.

 Irámuco, Guanajuato had some of the best views I’d ever seen.
 I was constantly awestruck by the lake and mountains that the pueblo is nestled against.
-The beauty of the town inspired some original poems about Mexico from me.
+The beauty of the town inspired the first of my original poems about Mexico.

 A Word for Travelers: Visiting Irámuco, Guanajuato